arromeral/sql-data-base-building_arromeral/README.md

 - A client rents a movie -> A record is generated in the *rental* table with the data of the client, the employee and the inventory id of the item.

   <img width="572" alt="new_rental" src="https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/b5d8f0d7-14d7-46ee-8198-ae04efadd3a9">
-- Employees update the *rental* table periodically to update the status of the rentals, especially the days remaining for each rental in progress.
+- Employees update the *rental* table periodically to update the status of the rentals, especially the days remaining for each rental in progress or after each new rent.

 <img width="587" alt="update_rental_table" src="https://github.com/arromeral/sql-data-base-building_arromeral/assets/138980560/4ce22eaf-d529-4010-bfb3-71b165ee266d">